 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 Apple is researching how users can interact with computer systems, with one idea being a glove that could be used for gesture controls, and could potentially provide haptic feedback in some situations.

-In a patent application filing published on Thursday, Apple suggests the use of a "finger-mounted device with sensors and haptics" as an interaction tool.
+In a newly-granted patent, Apple suggests the use of a "finger-mounted device with sensors and haptics" as an interaction tool.
 The proposed system uses a series of sensors that attach to the back of the user's hand, and at strategic points along their fingers, in order to mount sensors to detect movement and to provide a form of haptic feedback.